NamkiuZhang/Deliverable5/README.md

 Q4.
 Business value lost: data loss, unauthorized access
 Q5.Possible Solution:

-	    ＊Do type and format check on user input data
+	    ＊ Do type and format check on user input data
-	    ＊Do filtration to special character
+	    ＊ Do filtration to special character
-	    ＊Recheck database information encipherment security.
+	    ＊ Recheck database information encipherment security.
-	    ＊Apply a 'whitelist' of allowed characters, or a 'blacklist' of disallowed characteres in user input ＊Grant the minimum database access
+	    ＊ Apply a 'whitelist' of allowed characters, or a 'blacklist' of disallowed characteres in user input ＊ Grant the minimum database access